 Ready to accept payments online?
 We certainly hope so!
 These are the best online payment options for businesses, large and small.

-Consumers are making more online payments in 2020 than ever before, and mobile payments in particular are on the rise.
+Consumers made more online payments in 2020 than ever before, and mobile payments in particular are on the rise.
 According to PWC, the number of consumers making mobile purchases more than doubled from 2010 to 2017, rising from 7% of consumers to 17%.
-In 2020, as many as 45% of consumers use their smartphone for mobile shopping.
+In 2020, as many as 45% of consumers used their smartphone for mobile shopping.